The Global Communication Certification Council (GCCC) has introduced two levels of professional certification for communication professionals:

 You can also contact Certification Director, Kris Dundas at firstname.lastname@example.org

 IABC Accreditation Program

-IABC Accreditation – the “ABC” or Accredited Business Communicator designation – has been the professional standard of excellence for 40 years.
+IABC Accreditation – the “ABC” or Accredited Business Communicator designation – was the professional standard of excellence for 40 years.
 IABC London is proud to count among its ranks 14 members who have acquired the ABC designation.
 Out of 15,000 members worldwide, only about 5% are Accredited Business Communicators.
 Congratulations to these ABC leaders who uphold the highest standards in strategic communications.
 You make our community proud.

 IABC London ABCs

 Michelle Boyer, ABC